 The information contained herein is subject to change without notice.
-Enhanced Memory Systems Inc. assumes no responsibility for the use of any circuitry other than circuitry embodied in an Enhanced product, nor does it convey or imply any license under patent or other rights.
+Ramtron International Corporation assumes no responsibility for the use of any circuitry other than circuitry embodied in a Ramtron product, nor does it convey or imply any license under patent or other rights.